If you own a PCP air rifle, filling your air tank correctly is essential. It affects safety, consistency, cost, and long-term performance.

 - Not ideal for large tanks or frequent fills

-Hand pumps are best for shooters who fire occasionally, use smaller cylinders, or want a backup option for emergencies.
+In general, hand pumps work best for shooters who fire occasionally, use smaller cylinders, or want a reliable backup option.

 Why do many shooters choose electric compressors?